Kindra writes about her time at Victory Community Centre in Nelson.

 The last factor that I believe contributes to sustaining momentum is being open to opportunities.
 Being welcoming, warm, nimble and accessible to people and their contributions, can be game changers on a day.
 Being willing in the moment to say “YES” to offers of support or connection, and then figuring out the “how and when” is generally our first response.
 So being willing to take a manageable risk given your experience and intuitive sense of how much you can trust a new relationship or connection, can take your organisation into new and exciting opportunities that we might not have considered.
 This generates creativity, and possibility and keeps hope alive.

 By Kindra Douglas

-There’s a lot more about Victory Village:
+There’s a lot more about Victory Village at the following links: